ag88/embtomcatwebdav/README.md

 To enable authentication, specify a userid using -u option and password would be prompted if the -w option is not specified.
 Authentication can be enabled in the config file by specifying the ``user=`` and ``password=`` option, note that if you leave the value blank, it is actually an empty user and/or password.
-To omit them, comment them with a `#` in the front.
+Do specify a valid user and password if you intended authentication for your webdav or upload web site.
+To do away with authentication, you can comment them with a `#` in the front.

 Since v0.2.1 DIGEST authentication is supported, to use DIGEST authentication, pass the -D option in addition to specifying the user with -u option.
 Without SSL, DIGEST authentication is slightly more secure than BASIC authentication in that passwords is not transmited in plain text.
 However, it requires that the client supports DIGEST authentication.